Rash & Itch

 How do you treat psoriasis?

 The treatment of psoriasis becomes more aggressive depending on its severity.
-Our office uses different concentrations of topical steroids or steroid injections into the rash.
+Our office uses different types of topical steroids or steroid injections.
+For the scalp, we use a special type of steroid or medications with tar or zinc.
 We also utilize several unique lasers and light therapy that helps treat the inflammation and redness.
+Our patients like our laser treatments because they can target large areas while still being very targeted.

 What is dermatitis?